Florents-Tselai/liteJQ/README.md

 # Others

-There is [another](https://mgdm.net/weblog/using-jq-in-sqlite/) similar extension but But it's written in Go and relies on a non-vanilla implementation of JQ.
+There is [another](https://mgdm.net/weblog/using-jq-in-sqlite/) similar extension, but it's written in Go and relies on a non-vanilla implementation of JQ.